tc39/proposal-iterator.range/README.md

 -   Do we need customizable behavior?
 Something like `Number.range(0, 1000, (previous, index) => next)`
 -   Should we add a new syntax like `2...3` instead of a `Number.range()`?
 -   Should we support `Number.range(x)` as an alias of `Number.range(0, x)`?
--   How do we calculate numbers?
-(The 0.30000000000000004 problem) (There're 2 version of implementation that may behave different in this case)
+-   Should we drop support for decimal step to avoid the 0.30000000000000004 problem?

 # Examples